jaafarfares/holbertonschool-interview/0x03-minimum_operations/README.md

 #                           Minimum Operations

-    a Python function to count minimum operations to duplicate the character H till it reach the n number
+    a Python function that counts minimum operations to duplicate the character H till it reach the n number